thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/RESTful_Express_HTTP_Server.desc.md

 ## How do you build a RESTful Express server?

-Building on the guest list Express server, refactor your `serverExpress.js` file to include the following RESTful middleware.
+Thinking back to the guest list Express server from yesterday, you've already incorporated the read (all), read (individual), and create REST actions for the guest resources.
+To complete the RESTful Express server, all you need to add is the remaining update and delete REST actions.

+Start by opening the `serverExpress.js` file and adding the update REST action.

 ```javascript
 'use strict';